futoin/specs/draft/ftn6_iface_executor_concept.md

 # 1. Concept

-There must be a generic object type, which can represent both request and response message data.
+There must be a generic object type, which can represent both request and response message data and/or communication channels.

 There must be a wrapper, which holds current request-response info and potentially as set of standard utilities.